- What is a Micro-Entrepreneur?

 Accordingly, if your turnover limits are greater than either €33,200 or €82,800 (depending on business activity) you are obliged to charge VAT, even though you may still retain micro status.
 We consider the VAT issue in a later section of this guide.

 Finally, certain types of business activities are excluded from micro-entrepreneur status.

 They include those who buy and sell property on a professional basis, estate agents, developers, finance companies, and agricultural professions, with certain other limits on artists, writers, scientific and sports based activities.

 In addition, the letting of unfurnished accommodation is taxed under rules of revenus fonciers, which you can read about in our pages on Letting Property in France.

-If you would like to receive regular information on starting and running a business in France, then register to receive free of charge our popular monthly Newsletter..
+If you would like to receive regular information on French taxes, French property ownership and living in France, then you can register to receive our free monthly Newsletter.

 The Guides to France are published for general information only.